opoplawski/ansible-pfsense/examples/lookup/README.md

 ```
 If we want to allow Host A to connect to Host B, there should be only one definition of the flow for both firewalls.

 We will write a file describing our network topology.
-The lookup plugin will parse that file and accordingly, will generate the required parameters for pfsense_aggregate to implement what is required on that topology.
+The lookup plugin will parse that file and accordingly, will generate the required parameters for pfsense_aggregate to implement what is specified with that topology.

 ## Setup description

-Let's say we have a local network with:
+Let's say we have a network in Paris with:
 ```
+- an internet router
+- a pfSense (FW1) providing IPsec VTI connectivity to another office, in Fargo
 - a laptop
 - a station
 - a DNS/proxy/ssh server
-- an internet router
-- a pfSense (FW1) providing IPsec VTI connectivity to another office
 ```

-In the office, there is:
+And in Fargo, there is:
 ```
+- a pfSense (FW2), providing IPsec VTI connectivity to Paris
 - a station
-- some other DNS servers
+- some DNS servers
-- another pfSense (FW2)
+- access to other privates networks
 ```